Breeze0806/go-etl/datax/plugin/writer/postgres/README.md

 - `copy in ...` which behaves similarly to insert into but offers faster performance.
 For optimal performance, data is buffered in memory and written only when the memory reaches a predefined threshold.

+**or**

+- `insert into ... on conflict ... do update set ...` which allows you to handle conflicts when inserting data.
+If the inserted data violates a unique constraint (such as a primary key or unique index), you can choose to update the existing record instead of throwing an error.

 ## Functionality Description

 ### Configuration Example